brainspinner/cvasl/README.md

 - This folder contains experimental work by core members of the cvasl team (including Dr. Candace Makeda Moore, Dr. Dani Bodor, Dr. Henk Mutsaerts)

+harmonization_paper:
+- This folder contains experimental work for a forthcoming paper by core members of the cvasl team (including Dr. Candace Makeda Moore, Dr. Dani Bodor, Dr. Henk Mutsaerts, and Mathijs Dijsselhof) which deals with radiological image harmonization.

+lab_datasets:
+- This folder contains notebooks which show how image datasets were assembled in notebooks.

 Please keep in mind that at present you will only be able to scroll images in the notebooks with a browser based approach i.e. run Jupyter in a browser but not in VSCode or another IDE to scroll the brain MRIs.